kmthorn/humanitiesdatamtg/content/termproject.md

 Additionally, all group members will be required to submit self and group evaluations and reflections during the middle and end of the term.
 This is meant to be a way to assess yourself and peers and allow your instructor to give you and your group feedback that improves your work.

 ### White are you completing this project?
 This project is designed to provide all students with practical skills for curating and preserving research data when developing a thematic research digital collection.
 By completing this project, you will become experienced working with data as a humanist who does research using GLAMs.
-This group project is also meant to teach you about the methods and techniques that are required while building data-driven websites while using primary sources.
-This includes becoming well versed in operating cloud storage technologies, telecommunication apps, cataloging using metadata standards, remediating data entry, making judgement calls around United States copyright law, editing documents, audio, and visual resources, using open-source technologies, and archiving research data.
+This group project is also meant to teach you about methods and techniques that are required while developing websites that are focused on bringing primary sources together for someone else to freely reuse and build upon.
+This includes becoming well versed in operating cloud storage technologies, telecommunication apps, cataloging objects using metadata standards, remediating, structuring, and normalizing data entry, making judgement calls around United States copyright law, editing documents, audio, and visual resources, using open-source technologies, and finding and selecting primary sources coming from different online spaces.

 ### Why is this project relevant to your success after college?
-Your project models real life experiences building digital collections as if you were curating and publishing as a data-driven information professional.
-In fact, the steps and processes learned through this project are ones that you can find regularly at non-profit organizations, cultural heritage organizations, educational institutions, and at technology companies.
+Your project models real life experiences building digital collections as if you were curating and publishing like a data-driven information professional.
+In fact, the steps and processes learned through this project are ones that you can find regularly at non-profit organizations, cultural heritage organizations, educational institutions, and technology companies.

-So, if you someday hope to become a cultural heritage memory worker or see yourself working with digital media in any industry then you’re going to be prepared for a job that requires data organizing, sorting, describing, analyzing, documenting, archiving, and publishing.
+So, if you someday hope to become a cultural heritage memory worker or see yourself working with digital media and data in any industry then you will be foundationally prepared for a job that requires data organizing, sorting, describing, analyzing, documenting, archiving, and publishing.
 These professional job types include, but are not limited to:

 - Data Analysts
 - Data Coordinators or Managers